 - Step 2.
 On the Create Fixture Profile window, enter necessary values/properties for the fixture profile.
-(Refer to the explanations and guidelines above.) - Step 3.
+(Refer to the explanations and guidelines on previous pages.) - Step 3.
 Enter necessary values/properties for the pixels in the fixture.
-(Refer to the explanations and guidelines above.)
-All active pixels must be of the same type to begin with, but can be changed in a later step (see below). - Step 4.
+(Refer to the explanations and guidelines on previous pages) All active pixels must be of the same type to begin with, but can be changed in a later step (see below).

+Step 4.
 Click the Generate Array button to create the initial arrangement of pixels.
+Values can be changed and the array rebuilt at any time if the desired result is not achieved.